 Make The Dough

-- Add water little by little and knead to make a soft dough.
-The amount of water will depend on the quality of the flour.
-Do not add a lot of water at once otherwise, the dough can become sticky.
+- The amount of water will depend on the quality of the flour.
+Do not add much water at once otherwise, the dough can become sticky.

 - Knead the dough using the heels of your hands until it becomes soft and smooth.
 It will take 3-4 minutes of kneading.
-Cover the ready dough with a kitchen towel and keep aside for 30 minutes.

 Make The Filling

-- Bring the ends of the circle together and make a round ball.
-Flatten the ball gently using your palms.
-Keep the ball on a clean surface.
+- Bring the ends of the circle together and make a smooth round ball.

-- Dust with some dry flour and roll the paratha gently to make a 6-inch circle.
+- Dust with some more dry flour and roll the paratha gently to make a 6-inch circle.
 Go from one side to another while rolling.
 Keep rotating the paratha or the rolling board while rolling.
 The edges of the paratha should be thinner than the center.

 - Flip using a flat spatula and cook on the other side as well.